T-Coding-Byte/EchoDetection/README.md

     ```
     - username and poassword are your reddit username and password here
     - useragent should be "project-name:echo (by /u/yourusername)" (input your reddit username here)
+6. Run 01_data_collection.ipynb, and input the name of your desired subreddit, (this is case and spelling sensitive)
+7. Once 01_data_collection.ipynb is done, run 02_network_analysis.ipynb and once that finishes run 03_visualisations.ipynb for your visualisations and metrics

+## Possible Extensions
+- Extend analysis accross multiple subreddits sharing a topic at once for cross community comparisons.
+- Experiment/fine tune with more advanced NLP models for for sarcasm.
+- Explore Scalability for very large subreddits without heavy throttling.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.